I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 the ignorant who carry wooden idols,

-and pray to a god that can’t save.
+and pray to a god that cannot save.

 21 Declare your case and present it.